cihanyrtsvr/ComputerArchitectures/README.md

-# ComputerArchitectures
+# Computer Architectures
-All exams and solutions
+All exams and solutions are covered by myself in anycase solutions should be covered carefully :)